Film Career Finder

 Writers Groups

 The safest place to get feedback is from your friends.
 They are so supportive and want nothing but success for you.
 They also rarely tell you the cold, hard truth.
-They will focus on the good stuff and not mention what isn’t working for them.
+They might focus on the good stuff and not mention what isn’t working for them.
 So you may want to start there, but move on quickly!

 The best way to begin the torture of getting criticism is to find other Writers.
 Even if they are not seasoned professionals, they can tell you if something isn’t clear.